rudderlabs/rudderstack-docs/destinations/SplitIO.md

 # Split.io

-[Split.io](https://www.split.io/) is a feature experimentation and continuous delivery tool that enables you to maximize the impact of your product features by combining feature flags and data.
+[Split.io](https://www.split.io/) is a feature experimentation and continuous delivery tool.
+It enables you to maximize the impact of your product features by combining feature flags and data.
 With Split, you can test new features through rigorous A/B testing and deploy them seamlessly while ensuring data privacy and maximum performance.

 RudderStack allows you to configure Split.io as a destination to which you can send your event data for building better software.